 8. Evidence-Based Practice: Integration of research and clinical expertise in the context of patient factors.
 READINESS FOR PRACTICUM READINESS FOR INTERNSHIP READINESS FOR ENTRY TO PRACTICE 8A.
-Knowledge and Application of Evidence- Based Practice Demonstrates basic knowledge of scientific, Applies knowledge of evidence-based Independently applies knowledge of theoretical, and contextual bases of practice, including empirical bases of evidence-based practice, including assessment, intervention and other assessment, intervention, and other empirical bases of assessment, psychological applications; demonstrates psychological applications, clinical intervention, and other psychological basic knowledge of the value of evidence- expertise, and client preferences applications, clinical expertise, and client based practice and its role in scientific preferences psychology
+Knowledge and Application of Evidence-I Based Practice Demonstrates basic knowledge of scientific, Applies knowledge of evidence-based Independently applies knowledge of theoretical, and contextual bases of practice, including empirical bases of evidence-based practice, including assessment, intervention and other assessment, intervention, and other empirical bases of assessment, intervention, psychological applications; demonstrates psychological applications, clinical and other psychological applications, basic knowledge of the value of expertise, and client preferences clinical expertise, and client preferences evidence-based practice and its role in scientific psychology

 9. Assessment: Assessment and diagnosis of problems, capabilities and issues associated with individuals, groups, and/or organizations.
 READINESS FOR PRACTICUM READINESS FOR INTERNSHIP READINESS FOR ENTRY TO PRACTICE 9A.
-Knowledge of Measurement and Psychon 9A.
-Knowledge of Measurement and Psychometrics Demonstrates basic knowledge of the Selects assessment measures with attention Independently selects and implements scientific, theoretical, and contextual basis to issues of reliability and validity multiple methods and means of evaluation of test construction and interviewing in ways that are responsive to and respectful of diverse individuals, couples, families, and groups and context
+Knowledge of Measurement and Psychom etrics Demonstrates basic knowledge of the scientific, theoretical, and contextual basis of test construction and interviewing Selects assessment measures with attention to issues of reliability and validity Independently selects and implements multiple methods and means of evaluation in ways that are responsive to and respectful of diverse individuals, couples, families, and groups and context 9B.
+Knowledge of Assessment Methods Demonstrates basic knowledge of administration and scoring of traditional assessment measures, models and techniques, including clinical interviewing and mental status exam Demonstrates awareness of the strengths and limitations of administration, scoring and interpretation of traditional assessment measures as well as related technological advances Independently understands the strengths and limitations of diagnostic approaches and interpretation of results from multiple measures for diagnosis and treatment planning

-OD Knowledge of Assessment Methods OD W 9B.
-Knowledge of Assessment Methods Demonstrates basic knowledge of Demonstrates awareness of the strengths Independently understands the strengths administration and scoring of traditional and limitations of administration, scoring and limitations of diagnostic approaches assessment measures, models and and interpretation of traditional and interpretation of results from multiple techniques, including clinical interviewing assessment measures as well as related measures for diagnosis and treatment and mental status exam technological advances planning 9C.
-Application of Assessment Methods Demonstrates knowledge of measurement Selects appropriate assessment measures Independently selects and administers a across domains of functioning and practice to answer diagnostic question variety of assessment tools and integrates settings results to accurately evaluate presenting question appropriate to the practice site and broad area of practice 9D.
-Diagnosis • Demonstrates basic knowledge regarding Applies concepts of normal/abnormal Utilizes case formulation and diagnosis for the range of normal and abnormal behavior behavior to case formulation and diagnosis intervention planning in the context of in the context of stages of human in the context of stages of human stages of human development and diversity development and diversity development and diversity • •
+9C.
+Application of Assessment Methods Demonstrates knowledge of measurement Selects appropriate assessment measures to Independently selects and administers a across domains of functioning and practice answer diagnostic question variety of assessment tools and integrates settings results to accurately evaluate presenting question appropriate to the practice site and broad area of practice 9D.
+Diagnosis Demonstrates basic knowledge regarding the Applies concepts of normal/abnormal Utilizes case formulation and diagnosis for range of normal and abnormal behavior in behavior to case formulation and diagnosis intervention planning in the context of the context of stages of human development in the context of stages of human stages of human development and diversity and diversity development and diversity ·

 Assessment continued READINESS FOR PRACTICUM READINESS FOR INTERNSHIP READINESS FOR ENTRY TO PRACTICE 9E.
 Conceptualization and Recommendations Demonstrates basic knowledge of Utilizes systematic approaches of gathering Independently and accurately formulating diagnosis and case data to inform clinical decision-making conceptualizes the multiple dimensions of conceptualization the case based on the results of assessment 9F.
-Communication of Assessment Findings Demonstrates awareness of models of report Writes assessment reports and progress Communicates results in written and writing and progress notes notes and communicates assessment verbal form clearly, constructively, and findings verbally to client accurately in a conceptually appropriate manner
+Communication of Assessment Findings Demonstrates awareness of models of report Writes assessment reports and progress Communicates results in written and verbal writing and progress notes notes and communicates assessment form clearly, constructively, and accurately findings verbally to client in a conceptually appropriate manner - · •